lsj8706/dev-profile/README.md

 <br>

-### ● Test installation
+### ● Test Installation

 <p>
 <details>
     <summary>Click to see full walkthrough!</summary>

-After cloning repository, type into terminal to automatically install modules and libraries.
+After cloning repository, type the following into terminal to automatically install modules and libraries.

 ```bash
 npm install